Epic of evolution: Interpretations of the epic

-E. O. Wilson explained that humans had a need for the epic of evolution because they must have a mythical story or a sublime account of how the world was created and how humanity became part of it.
-Religious epics fulfill a primal need in this respect as they verify that humans are part of something greater than themselves.
-The best empirical knowledge that science and history can provide is necessary in order to provide a comparable epic tale that will reliably unite a separated human spirituality.
+E. O. Wilson wrote that humans had a need for the epic of evolution because they must have a mythical story or a sublime account of how the world was created and how humanity became part of it.
+He believes religious epics fulfill a primal need in this respect as they verify that humans are part of something greater than themselves.
+His position is that the best empirical knowledge that science and history can provide is necessary in order to provide a comparable epic tale that will reliably unite a separated human spirituality.
 He believes the evolutionary epic can be as inherently noble as any religious epic when it is expressed in a poetic way.
 In a similar vein, biologist Ursula Goodenough sees the tale of natural emergence as far more magical than traditional religious miracles.
 It is a story that people can work with in a religious way if they elect to do so.

 Philip Hefner uses the analogy of weaving to describe the Epic.
 The warp anchors the story and the weft creates the pattern and the tapestry.
 The Epic, as scientists see it, is the warp and the weft forms the pattern as each of us views it (we are all weavers) but the patterns all have the warp in common.
 Hefner writes that stories about the evolutionary epic are redolent with ultimacy.
 It is not science; it is scientifically informed myth, a myth driven by the refusal to give up on the insistence that the natural world and our lives in the world have meaning and purpose.
 It is a mythical tale of irony and hope that fills a large space in the domain of religion-and-science.
 Biologist Ursula Goodenough also makes use of Hefner's weaving metaphor.

 Connie Barlow and Michael Dowd's Great Story divides the epic into 8 phases eons or eras: the Great Radiance, the Galactic, Hadean, Archean, Proterozoic, Paleozoic, Mesozoic, and Cenozoic.
 Dowd uses the term 'epic of evolution' to help construct his viewpoint of evolution theology (a form of theistic evolution).
 His position is that science and religious faith are not mutually exclusive.
 He preaches that the epic of cosmic, biological, and human evolution, revealed by science, is a basis for an inspiring and meaningful view of our place in the universe.
-Evolution is viewed as a spiritual process that it is not meaningless blind chance.
+Evolution is viewed as a spiritual process that it is not chance.
 An entry by Barlow in Bron Taylor's The Encyclopedia of Religion and Nature gives four primary categories: cosmic, planetary, life, cultural.